ilyapashuk/VirtualBoxAccessableStarter/README.md

 2. Open the Visual Studio Command Prompt and then change directory to the folder where you downloaded or cloned the app.
 3. Run the following:
 `MsBuild VirtualBoxAccessableStarter.vbproj`
 4. The resulting file can be found in the `bin/release` folder.
 Warning!
 The `Interop.VirtualBox.dll` file, placed in building results directory, is the VirtualBox Main Api library.
-It must be placed in same directory with application file to it will be able to communicate with vbox.
+It must be placed in same directory with application file to it will be able to communicate with VirtualBox.
+Also you need to copy localisations files if you vont to app will be fully localized.

 ## License
 This software is distributed under the GNU GPL V3 license (see the License file in the root of the repository).